kvietcong/cse163-final/README.md

     - In the rq_one.py file, please read the function comments within "plot_gender_genres" to see if you must create a new pickle
     - The first run through will be pretty long due to rq_one.py.
 You can comment out lines in data_analyzing.py to fit your needs
 5. Hopefully Enjoy the Results!

+> **Note:** For basic tests, just run tests.py

+# Thanks for taking the time reading about my first Data Science Project